ncatlab/nlab-content/pages/2/8/0/2/2082/content.md

+#Contents#
+* table of contents
+{:toc}

 ## Idea

 Quantum groups denote various objects which are not necessarily groups, but have very similar properties to groups, and in particular to semisimple Lie groups.
-Most important are the Hopf algebras _deforming_ the function algebras on semisimple Lie groups or to the enveloping algebras of Kac-Moody Lie algebras.
+Most important are the [[Hopf algebras]] _deforming_ the function algebras on [[semisimple Lie groups]] or to the enveloping algebras of Kac-Moody Lie algebras.

 ## Overview